devnull044/nmap_ports/README.md

 - Allows you to feed NMAP already discovered hosts and ports via an nmap XML file

 Usage:
-Intended usgae is to run initial scan with masscan (since its faster) then conduct the service scan via nmap based on the results
+Intended usgae is to run initial scan with masscan (since its faster) then conduct the service scan via nmap based on the results.
+Ideally for scanning more than one host.

 TODO:
 - Add more fields for the masscan conversion script (XML)